-Sciacca is a large town on the coast of south-western Sicily, near Agrigento, in an attractive setting with the old town running diown the side of the hill to the harbour below.
+Sciacca is a large town on the coast of south-western Sicily, near Agrigento, in an attractive setting with the old town running down the side of the hill to the harbour below.

 The town is surrounded by walls; the most recent of which date from the mid-16th century, which were superimposed on older ones from the first half of the 14th century.

-There are three gateways into Sciacca through these walls: Palermo Gate, in baroque style and with columns adorned with a large eagle; the Porta San Salvatore, rich in Renaissance sculpture and built in the 16th century and through which we access the Piazza Carmine; and the Porta San Calogero, dating from the first half of the 16th century.
+There are three gateways into Sciacca through the town walls: Palermo Gate, in baroque style and with columns adorned with a large eagle; the Porta San Salvatore, rich in Renaissance sculpture and built in the 16th century and leading to Piazza Carmine; and the Porta San Calogero, dating from the first half of the 16th century.

 Your visit to Sciacca could start from the Porta San Salvatore, next to which you find two churches, with the Church of Santa Margherita on the right and the Church of Carmine on the left - both have characteristics of interest.

-Church of Santa Margherita was built in the 14th century and renovated in the 16th century.
+The church of Santa Margherita was built in the 14th century and renovated in the 16th century.
 The church was built by Eleanor of Aragon (1358-1382), the wife of the noble Peralta.
-The main church entrance is in the Catalan style, while the marble door on the right is attributed to Francesco Laurana [1430-1502].
+The main church entrance is in the Catalan style, while the marble door on the right is attributed to Francesco Laurana (1430-1502).

 The Church of the Carmine is notable for its tiled dome, and the gothic style rose window on the (unfinished) facade.

 From this church head along the Via Gerardi to reach the Steripinto Palace.
 This building, in Catalan style, dates from the 15th century and has a façade with mullioned windows, battlements and a Renaissance-style portal.